selectel/terraform-provider-selectel/website/docs/r/vpc_project_v2.html.markdown

 page_title: "Selectel: selectel_vpc_project_v2"
 sidebar_current: "docs-selectel-resource-vpc-project-v2"
 description: |-
-  Creates and manages a Selectel Cloud Platform project using public API v2.
+  Creates and manages a Selectel project using public API v2.
 ---

 # selectel\_vpc\_project_v2

-Creates and manages a Cloud Platform project using public API v2.
-For more information about Cloud Platform projects, see the [official Selectel documentation](https://docs.selectel.ru/cloud/servers/about/projects/).
+Creates and manages a project using public API v2.
+For more information about projects, see the [official Selectel documentation](https://docs.selectel.ru/control-panel-actions/projects/about-projects/).

 ## Example Usage